DataDog/hiring-engineers/answers.md

 ![](imgs/timeboard_snapshot.png)

-Link to my dashboard - https://p.datadoghq.eu/sb/a1f9210e-c185-11ec-86eb-da7ad0900005-427a83ee77f7adb688084278fa46b426
+Link to my dashboard [here](https://p.datadoghq.eu/sb/a1f9210e-c185-11ec-86eb-da7ad0900005-427a83ee77f7adb688084278fa46b426)

 ### Bonus Question:

 As mentioned in the Anomaly documention provided.
 Anomaly detection is an algorithmic feature that identifies when a metric is behaving differently than it has in the past, taking into account trends, seasonal day-of-week, and time-of-day patterns.
 It is well-suited for metrics with strong trends and recurring patterns that are hard to monitor with threshold-based alerting.

-To find a metric with a strong trend for my database , i looked in the MongoDB dashboard.
+To find a metric with a strong trend for my database , I looked at the MongoDB dashboard.
 In here i found "mongodb.opcounters.commandps" , this checks Total number of commands per second issued to the database.
-It seemed like it had a strong and recurring trend so i used it for the anomaly detection question.
+It seemed like it had a strong and recurring trend so I used it for the anomaly detection question.

 ***